GoogleCloudPlatform/nodejs-docs-samples/functions/speech-to-speech/README.md

   regions, see [Cloud Functions Locations][11] in the Functions documentation.
 * `GOOGLE_CLOUD_PROJECT`: The project id of your GCP project.
 * `BASE_URL`: The URL that the Cloud Functions emulator uses to serve requests.
 * `OUTPUT_BUCKET`: A bucket that the sample uses to drop translated files.
+The test script creates this buckt if it doesn't exist.
 * `GOOGLE_APPLICATION_CREDENTIALS`: The path to your API key file.
 * `SUPPORTED_LANGUAGE_CODES`: Comma-separated list of languages that the sample translates messages to.